Bhargav-Barewar/Starbucks-vs-McDonald-s-PySpark-Analysis/README.md

-# Snack Analysis: Starbucks vs McDonald's Health Check 🍟🥤
+# Starbucks vs McDonald's: A PySpark Health Comparison 🍟🥤

 Welcome to the **Snack Analysis** project!
 In this project, I analyze and compare the nutritional value of food items from **Starbucks** and **McDonald's** using PySpark to find out which brand offers healthier snacks.